mutantstandard/orxporter/README.md

 ---

-# Contributors
+# Contributors and thanks

-* @kiilas - Much of Orxporter to begin with, created the foundations of the program.
+* @kiilas - Created the foundations of the program and the orx manifest language.
 * @AndrewMontagne - imagemagick support
 * @shello - caching, lots of fixes and stuff
-* @dzuk-mutant - documentation, cleanup, feature additions and changes
+* @dzuk-mutant - documentation, code cleanup, feature additions and changes

 [Old changelog from 0.1.0 to 0.2.0](docs/old_changelog.md)

+Thanks to the JPEG XL community with giving me some tips on adding encoder flags to improve output!

 ---